About the Foreclosure Mediation Program

 - An envelope addressed to the lender and an envelope addressed to the Mediation Administrator.

-If a homeowner does not elect to participate in mediation, a mediation certificate will be issued to the lender within forty five (45) to sixty (60) days of the date of mailing of the Notice of Default (FM-1).
+If a homeowner does not elect to participate in mediation, a final mediation certificate will be issued to the lender within forty five (40) to sixty (60) days of the date of mailing of the Notice of Default (FM-1).

 If a homeowner elects to participate in mediation, the lender is required to participate.
-Accordingly, mediation must take place within forty-five (45) days and conclude within ninety (90) days of the date of mailing of the Notice of Default (FM-1), unless the parties mutually consent to an extension of up to thirty (30) days.
-No matter how long the process, a lender may not exercise a power of sale until a mediation certificate is issued by the Mediation Administrator.
+Accordingly, mediation must take place within ninety (90) days and conclude within one hundred eighty (180) days of the date of mailing of the Notice of Default (FM-1), unless the parties mutually consent to an extension of up to thirty (30) days.
+No matter how long the process, a lender may not exercise a power of sale until a final mediation certificate is issued by the Mediation Administrator.

-In addition, the mediation parties may agree to extend mediation for an additional thirty (30) days beyond the ninety (90) day period by mutual consent by executing a Mediation Extension Form (FM-3EX).
+In addition, the mediation parties may agree to extend mediation for an additional thirty (30) days beyond the one hundred eighty (180) day period by mutual consent by executing a Mediation Extension Form (FM-3EX).

 A mediation party may cancel mediation at any time by filing a Cancellation of Mediation Form (FM-X1).
 Upon the cancellation of mediation by all homeowners, the Mediation Administrator will cancel mediation and issue a mediation certificate to the lender.
 Upon the cancellation of mediation by a lender, the Mediation Administrator will cancel the Notice of Default (FM-1) and mediation.